vahtyah/LeetCodeSolutions/Greedy/README.md

 [1400.
 Construct K Palindrome Strings](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Greedy/1400.%20Construct%20K%20Palindrome%20Strings): Determine if it is possible to construct `k` palindrome strings from a given string.

+[1432.
+Max Difference You Can Get From Changing an Integer](/Greedy%2F1432.%20Max%20Difference%20You%20Can%20Get%20From%20Changing%20an%20Integer): Maximize difference by replacing digits to create min/max numbers

 [2116.
 Check if a Parentheses String Can Be Valid](https://github.com/vahtyah/LeetCodeSolutions/tree/main/Greedy/2116.%20Check%20if%20a%20Parentheses%20String%20Can%20Be%20Valid): Check if a parentheses string can be made valid by adding parentheses.

 [2131.
 Longest Palindrome by Concatenating Two Letter Words](/Greedy%2F2131.%20Longest%20Palindrome%20by%20Concatenating%20Two%20Letter%20Words): Find the longest palindrome from concatenated two-letter words